larsjsol/shellpic/README.rst

 ========
 -ASCII-art is so 2013.

-Shellpic uses escape codes to display images in a terminal or irc-client.
+Shellpic uses escape codes to display images in a terminal, IRC or NUTS client.

 Examples
 --------